orgatalk/lanpartydb-data/CONTRIBUTING.md

   single string or an array of multiple strings.
 * A number of `seats`.
 This should be the number of seats the party actually offered, not the number of attendees.
+* A number of `attendees`.
+This should be the number of attendees the party had, or the number of tickets sold if only that information is available.
 * `online = true`, *if* the party was online-only (e.g. during a pandemic).
 In this case, the `location` section must not be provided.
 * A `location` section; see below.